bigolu/system-configurations/README.md

      --nix-package-url https://releases.nixos.org/nix/nix-2.24.8/nix-2.24.8-x86_64-linux.tar.xz
    ```

-2. The following command will start a fish shell within a Nix shell containing
+2. Run the following command.
+It will start a fish shell within a Nix shell
-   the other required programs, set the binary caches, and clone the repository
+   containing the other required programs, set the binary caches, and clone the
-   by running:
+   repository:

    <!-- SYNC: SYS_CONF_PUBLIC_KEYS SYS_CONF_SUBS -->